WPTechInnovation/wpw-doc-dev/docs/architecture.md

 |`Payment_request`|`client_token`, `client_UUID`, `payment_ref_ID`|The `client_token` is passed to Thing B to allow the 2^nd^ part of the transaction process to take place.|

 Thing A will connect to Worldpay using Transport Layer Security (TLS).
-It will then request a `client_token` by securely (see 2.2.1) sending a JSON message containing the `paymentMethod`, its payment credentials (PAN, expiry) to us, along with the `client_key` from Thing B. In addition a flag indicating if the client details can be used in future is sent, for IoT this should always be set ‘reusable’:’false’ in order to force generation of a new client token for each transaction.
+It will then request a `client_token` by securely (see 2.2.1) sending a JSON message containing the `paymentMethod`, its payment credentials (PAN, expiry) to us, along with the `client_key` from Thing B. In addition, a flag indicating if the client details can be used in future is sent.
+For IoT this should always be set `‘reusable’:’false’` in order to force the generation of a new client token for each transaction.

 A successful response will be an HTTP `POST` response containing fields: `client_token`, `reusable_flag` and the `payment_method_response`.
-Once received, the `client_token` shall be passed to Thing B.
+Once received, the `client_token` is passed to Thing B.

-A sample request is shown in Appendix B: Sample Service Messaging.
+A sample request is shown in [Sample Service Messaging](sample-service-messaging).

-See [API keys](https://developer.worldpay.com/jsonapi/docs/api-keys) for documentation for `client_token_request` and `client_token_repsonse` APIs data descriptions.
+See [API keys](https://developer.worldpay.com/jsonapi/docs/api-keys) for documentation on `client_token_request` and `client_token_repsonse` APIs data descriptions.

 #### Payment authorisation request

 Thing B will process the order and request the payment from Worldpay providing its service key, `client_token`, transaction currency and payment amount.
 This is transmitted to Worldpay over TLS.
-After successful processing the payment, Worldpay will provide a payment response.
+After successfully processing the payment, Worldpay will provide a payment response.
 Thing B shall then generate a service token, which Thing A may use in future to obtain the services that the payment has been made for.
 This is shown in Figure 7.

 ![Payment Authorisation Request](images/architecture/Architecture5.png)
 <figcaption>Figure 7\.
 Payment Authorisation Request.</figcaption>